Gallery

 Each of these layers is saved in png format to preserve transparency.

 Just checking the black & white, and red, checkboxes (i.e. no green), gives a very marked demonstration of colour constancy.
-The greeny-blue you see is entirely in the eye, if you colour-sample the pixels by clicking on the image you'll find they are not green or blue, they are a dark brown or grey, but translucent 40 per cent, though that just lets through grey from the underlying black and white monochrome image.
+The greeny-blue you see is entirely in the eye, if you colour-sample the pixels you'll find they are not green or blue, they are a dark brown or grey, but translucent 40 per cent, though that just lets through grey from the underlying black and white monochrome image.

 There is a more elaborate demonstration of colour constancy on my Simulated Colour Filters page.
 And there is a hyphothesis about red and grey filters showing blue-green, on my page, Equivalent Colour Brightnesses.